Germans of Yugoslavia: History

 Due to incursions of the Huns in Europe and the associated migration period in the 4th century, Germanic people migrated to the Danube and the Mediterranean as early as the year 375.
 The first Svabos settled in areas of former Yugoslavia approximately 800 years ago.
 The majority of ethnic Germans in the area lived in the Danube basin between Hungary, Croatia and Serbia, and were labelled as Danube Swabians by revanchist German scholars.
 The Shwova developed their own distinct culture and dialect.
-There were most likely also Germanic, Slovak, Polish, Hungarian, and Romanian settlers on the Adriatic who were absorbed into the local Serbian, muslim population.
+There were most likely also Germanic, Slovak, Polish, Hungarian, and Romanian settlers on the Adriatic who were absorbed into the local Serbian population.

 Much of the history of the Germanic community in former Yugoslavia, during and just after the Second World War, can best be described as a set of mutual massacres between Shwova and Serbs.
 During WWII, the Nazi German government raised the 7th Waffen SS Volunteer Mountain Division, Prinz Eugen, from ethnic Germans living in the Serbian and Croatian regions of former Yugoslavia.
 Initially, the Germans were induced to volunteer, but as the war turned against Germany, they were conscripted, as occurred in other Eastern European German communities.
 This was one of the foremost local German formations to fight Tito's Communist Partisans.
 This unit had one of the worst records of human rights violations of any German formation, massacring civilians, particularly in the Bosnian and Dalmatian campaigns.
 For example, on September 16, 1941, the German Army High Command (OKW) issued an order that one hundred civilian hostages be executed for every German or Shwovish soldier killed, and fifty hostages executed for every similar soldier wounded.

 At the end of the war, in retribution, Partisan bands engaged in massacres of ethnic Germans, primarily in the Province of Vojvodina in present-day Serbia.
 Villages were wiped out, with the inhabitants either killed or forced into concentration camps, where many died of hunger or disease.
 As justification for their actions to eliminate the German minority in Yugoslavia, the Partisans applied the principle of collective guilt to the German ethnic group for the atrocities of the Nazi regime and called the Shwovish villages, Hitler's storehouses.